Power365initiatives/power365crm/README.md

 https://github.com/Power365initiatives/power365crm/releases

+### User manual
+For more information on how to start using this solution, please visit the [Power365CRM Wiki](https://github.com/Power365initiatives/power365crm/wiki)

 ### Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**